Zar'Kaa (Level 18 Troll Slayer/Warlock)

 Gloom Stalker: Dread Ambusher

 At the start of your first turn of each combat, your walking speed increases by 10 feet, which lasts until the end of that turn.
-If you take the Attack action on that turn, you can make one additional weapon attack as part of that action.
-If that attack hits, the target takes an extra 1d8 damage of the weapon's damage type.
+If you take the Attack action on that turn, you can make one additional weapon attack as part of that Action.
+If that attack hits, the target takes an extra 2d8 psychic damage.

 Gloom Stalker: Umbral Sight